This Spring Avocado Toast celebrates two springtime favorites – ramps and radishes.

 As always, I hope you enjoy and cheers!

 - Ramps – Ramps are only in season for a few weeks every spring.
 This is a great article on how to preserve them if you’d like to stock up at the grocery store or are lucky enough to grow your own.

-- Toast/Bread – I try to limit my grain consumption quite a bit (I feel better personally), but I do keep a good loaf on hand for myself.
+- Toast/Bread – I try to limit my grain consumption quite a bit (I feel better personally), but I do keep a good loaf on hand from time-to-time.
 I love DeLand Bakery’s Millet Zucchini bread as it is free of any questionable ingredients.
 It doesn’t contain wheat as an ingredient, but is produced on the same manufacturing lines, so this product is not OK for those with celiac disease.
-Also pictured above is Ezekial bread which my husband eats (he does fine on gluten).
-It’s an excellent option for a minimally processed bread if those in your house can eat gluten.
+Also, pictured above is Ezekial bread which my husband eats (he does fine on gluten).
+It’s an excellent option for a minimally processed bread if those in you and/or your family can tolerate gluten.

 - 4 slices gluten-free bread

 - 2 tablespoons ghee or butter coconut oil for dairy-free